-Unlike other countries, the Netherlands had real centralized paint system such as the German RLM or the American ANA.
-That doesn’t mean there wasn’t any unity between different aircraft types.
+Unlike other countries, these branches had no real centralized paint system such as the German RLM or the American ANA.
+That doesn’t mean there wasn’t any unity between different aircraft types and military branches.
 It does however make it impractical to create a table with all the paints used.
 Therefore each individual scheme has it’s own little table with the paints used.

 Disclaimer: As with all pages of this type, the colours shown are an approximation.
 Monitors can change the colour displayed and don’t account for shading and glossiness.
 In reality these colours would also fade over time, and different batches could deviate quite a bit from the ‘official’ colour.